hiero-ledger/hiero-sdk-java/README.md

 Whether you’re fixing bugs, enhancing features, or improving documentation, your contributions are important — let’s build something great together!

 Please read our [contributing guide](https://github.com/hiero-ledger/.github/blob/main/CONTRIBUTING.md) to see how you can get involved.

+## Help/Community

+Join our [community discussions](https://discord.lfdecentralizedtrust.org/) on discord.

+## About Users and Maintainers

+Users and Maintainers guidelies are located in **[Hiero-Ledger's roles and groups guidelines](https://github.com/hiero-ledger/governance/blob/main/roles-and-groups.md#maintainers).**

 ## Code of Conduct